 Full-time Scholar who is outside their home country and affiliated with an educational institution and performing work or research for at least 30 hours per week are eligible for the Student Secure plan.
 These activities may include but not be limited to performing research in an area of specialty or teaching for a temporary period of time.
 This requirement is waived for Participants within the US holding a valid F1 visa.

 You can purchase your plan six months in advance of when you would like your policy to begin.
 The first premium will be charged immediately upon applying to the policy.
 If you pay monthly, the first premium will be charged when you apply and the second premium will be charged after one month after your plan has begun.

 Yes, when you apply online through our website and make sure the “online fulfillment” option is selected, we will send all your documents to you immediately via email.
 You will then need to download these documents, print them off and show them as proof of coverage.
 Also, within a few hours of applying online your account will be available through the “Student Zone”, so you can log in and access all your documents again anytime you need.

 The Student Secure is denominated in US dollars and can be purchased online using a credit or debit card.
 We accept Visa, MasterCard, Discover and American Express.
 Applying online is the easiest method, as you can receive your confirmation documents immediately via email.
 You are also welcome to use a friend or family member’s credit or debit card with their permission to purchase the plan.
-If you would prefer to pay using check and wire transfer, please contact us for more information.

 The Student Secure Select plan includes benefits that provide payments in the event you should pass away while covered under the plan.
 The beneficiary is the person who you designate to receive these funds should this happen.
 Typically you would name your mother, father, brother, sister or husband or wife as a beneficiary – however you can put any name you wish to be your beneficiary, including your estate.